Severely ill COVID-19 patients in Japan fall below 100 for first time since August 2020

 The number of severely ill coronavirus patients in Japan has fallen to 99, standing below 100 for the first time since Aug.
 4 last year, the health ministry said Tuesday.

 The number of COVID-19 patients with severe symptoms peaked at 2,223 on Sept.
-4 amid the fifth wave of infections in the country, putting strains on medical care systems.
+4 amid the fifth wave of infections in the country, putting strain on the health care system.

 The number has since continued falling, standing at 100 on Saturday and Sunday and 101 on Monday.